-MA in Public Management (Public Management and Policy Analysis Program/PMPP) (Credit Requirement for Graduation: 40 credits)
+MA in Public Management (Public Management and Policy Analysis Program/PMPP)

-Categories Course Title Credit Applied Econometrics or Econometrics (DCC5261) 2 Introduction to Policy Analysis 2 Comp Bossiand Managing Public Organizations 2 Core Required Basic Microeconomics I: Price Theory 2 Courses 22 credits 16 credits Public Administration 2 22 credits Note 1) Public Finance and Budgeting 2 Public Policy Process 2 Statistical Methods 2
+(Credit Requirement fo or Graduation: 40 credits) Course Title Credi

+Categories Course Title t

+Applied Econometrics or Econometrics 2

+(DCC5261) 2

+Introduction to Policy Analysis 2

+Basic Managing Public Organizations 2

+Core Required 16 credits Microeconomics I: Price Theory 2

+Courses Note 1) Public Administration 2

+22 credits Public Finance and Budgeting 2

+Public Policy Process 2

+Statistical Methods 2

-Advanced Seminar I 2
+Seminar Advanced Seminar I 2

-Seminar Advanced Seminar II 2
+6 credits Advanced Seminar II 2

-6 credits Advanced Seminar III 2
+Advanced Seminar III 2

 Asian Perspective of Public Governance 2

 Cost Benefit Analysis 2

-Environmental Policy and Disaster Management 1
+Environmental Policy and Disaster

+Management 1

 Information Policy and Management 2

 Introduction to Policy Modeling 2

 Japanese Government and Politics 2

-2

-l Leadership in the Public Sector Local Government and Public Service
+Leadership in the Public Sector 2

-Core Elec tive Courses 2
+Core Elec tive Courses Local Government and Public Service 2

-At least 6 cred dits or 10 credits Macroeconomics I: Income Theory 2
+At least 6 cre dits or 10 credits Macroeconomics I: Income Theory 2

-ı Note 2) Mathematics for Economics and Management 2
+Note 2) Mathematics for Economics and Management 2

 Performance Management 2

 Policy Evaluation 2

 Political Institutions and Governance 2

 Public Human Resource Management 2

 Public Organization Theory 2

 Qualitative Methods 2

 Research Methods 2

 Survey Data Analysis 1

-GSIM course(s) At least 2 credits must be obtained from GSIM courses.
+GSIM course(s) At least 2 credits must be obtained from GSIM

-at least 2 credits
+at least 2 credits courses.

+Calcat frage all the assumed at IIII (include dia a
-Elective Select from all the courses offered at IUJ (including language of courses)

-Courses in consultation with faculty.
-The maximum number of credits for
+- 1 • Select from all the courses offered at IUJ (included language courses) in consultation with faculty.

+Elective Courses a gragation, and an array The

-12 credits 10 credits language courses which count towards graduation is 2.
-The ex
+12 credits 10 credits maximum number of credits for language course which count towards graduation is 2.
+The extra

-l 10 0.000 credits students obtained from the courses listed in Core Elective
+To credits students obtained from the courses listed in Cou

-l categories above can be counted as Elective course credits.
+Elective categories above can be counted as El

+course credits.
+001110

-Requi red Number of Credits for Graduation
+Required Number of Credits for Graduation

-40 credits (Thes is option) / 44 credits (Research Report option)
+40 • credits (Research Report option)

-In addition to the minimum credit requir rement for each category mentioned above, students are require d to
+In addition to the minimum m credit requirement for each category mentioned above, students are required Lto

-- ses which are offered by the school to which they belong. u io
+• category mentioned above, students are required ffered by the school to which they belong. i lU

-obtain at least 50 see which are energy the sensor to which they belong.
+Obtain at least 30 Cledits Tion the courses which are of nered by the school to willon they belong.

 Note 1) All the Basic Core Required courses must be taken in the first year.

-Note 2) The required number er of Core Elective course credits differs depending on whether a a thesis
+Note 2) The required number of Core Elective course credits differs depending on whether a

+11010 2) •
-İ or research report is to be undertaken.
-In the thesis option, 6 credits must be obtained

-while 10 credits must be obtained in the case of a research report option.
+be obtained while 10 credits must be obtained in the case of a research report option.
+Note 2) The required number of Core Elective course credits differs depending on whether a thesis or research report is to be undertaken.
+In the thesis option, 6 credits must be obtained while 10 credits must be obtained in the case of a research report option.

-MA in Public Policy (Public Management and Policy Analysis Program/PMPP) (Credit Requirement for Graduation: 40 credits)
+MA in Public Policy (Public Management and Policy Analysis Program/PMPP)